KokiSecurityLab/Space-Cyber-Police-Concept/Technical_Paper_Space_001.md

-# Koki's Technical Paper: Space Cyber Defense Series #001
+# Koki's Technical Paper : Space Cyber Defense Series #001

-## Deciphering Hacker Psychology: A Heart to Protect Beyond Technology
+## Deciphering Hacker Psychology : A Heart to Protect Beyond Technology

 ### Summary Digest
 Hacking is as much a psychological challenge as it is a technical one.
 Many attackers seek external dominance to compensate for internal instability.
 By recognizing that malice is often a byproduct of weakness, a defender can shift from fear to objective analysis.
 The ultimate defense lies in the "Heart to Protect"—an unyielding internal resolve and clarity of purpose that serves as a firewall more robust than any software.